E-commerce Platform

 Research Plan and Interviews

-We run the test on the and compare our client with other 3 direct competitors.
+We run the test on the and compare our client with the other 3 direct competitors.
 For that, we created the test scenario based on the previous observation and additional research from some case studies we were able to find.

 Scenario: You want to order groceries for the week.
 You will be examining the flow of selecting a time slot for pickup and/or delivery.
 You will navigate to 3 different grocery websites.
 Once you have added items to your cart and selected a time slot for each grocer.
 Add more products and modify the time slot.
 After that, the test will be complete.